Up At The O2

 How long does it take?

-Roughly 90 minutes from start to finish – that includes suiting up, the climb, soaking up the views, and walking back down.
-Make sure you arrive 15 minutes early to check in.
-If you’re late you’ll miss the climb (and trust us, that would be a proper sad face moment).
+About 90 minutes in total – that includes getting kitted up, a safety briefing, the climb, enjoying the views at the top, and heading back down.
+Arrive 15 minutes early to check in – if you’re late, you miss the climb.
+And that would be a proper sad-face moment.